 At just 33 calories, one cup of raw kale has:

 - Nearly 3 grams of protein

 - 2.5 grams of fiber (which helps manage blood sugar and makes you feel full)

 Add kale to pasta sauce, smoothies, or soup.
 Or try one of these methods:

 In most cases, kale is a great addition to any diet.
-But kale and its cousins in the cabbage family can interact with thyroid function if they are eaten in very high amounts.
+But in very high amounts, kale and its cousins in the cabbage family can interact with how your thyroid gland works.

 If you have hypothyroidism, also known as an underactive thyroid, ask your doctor about how certain foods can affect your thyroid.